thomas-zahner/commitoria/README.md

 GitHub, GitLab, Bitbucket, Gitea, Forgejo, ...
 The list of hosting solutions for your Git repositories seems endless.
 It's hard to chose the right platform which is why most people use multiple platforms.
-Maybe you host or use some repositories with bare Git - no fancy frontend needed?
+You don't always need a fancy frontend, you might host or use some repositories with bare Git.

-One thing all those fancy hosting solutions have in common is a way to visualise your contribution activity.
+One thing all the fancy hosting solutions have in common is a way to visualise your contribution activity.
-But this visualisation is always limited to their specific platform.
+But this visualisation is always limited to the specific platform.
 Commitoria enables aggregation and visualisation across multiple platforms, allowing you to see the bigger picture.
 A picture that is closer to reality.